-Warehouse management software pricing will differ based on a number of factors, including deployment method (on-premise versus the cloud), number of users, level of support included, any additional services provided by their vendor.
+The cost of warehouse management software will differ based on a number of factors, including deployment method (on-premise versus the cloud), number of users, level of support included, any additional services provided by their vendor.

 As WMS is generally a more complex and more involved method of inventory management software, it will generally be more expensive than most inventory control options.
 You shouldn’t expect to find a WMS solution that is at or near the price of an inventory management system.

 WMS systems can start at subscription-based pricing models or perhaps have bulk pricing that lets you purchase users in tiers.
 Software costs for anything but basic WMS functionality would average between $3,000 and $4,500 per concurrent user for on-premise, with professional services being between 75% to 100% of the software costs, plus between $5,000 to $25,000 for integrations into ERP solutions.

 Businesses clamor for the newest technologies, such as RFID tracking in WMS options.
 And RFID does have many beneficial uses in today’s age.
 RFID driven processes generally have to do with asset management at multiple locations in order to reduce mistakes along the supply chain.
 However, businesses tend to forget about the expense of hardware when desiring to implement a WMS with RFID technology.

 Most RFID solutions will be an additive cost exercise.
 In order to utilize features like RFID tracking, your warehouse will require the use of RFID chips and scanners that can read the tags themselves.
 RFID hardware is more expensive than what most WMS companies offer in terms of the cost of the software alone.